Wu-Haonan/Repeat-Aware_mutation_rate_estimator/README.md

 # Repeat-Aware_mutation_rate_estimator

-This tool estimates the substitution rate between two set of sequences (e.g., two genomes, or raw sequencing reads).
-Our method is robust to the input sequences with high repetitiveness.
+This tool estimates the mutation rate between two sets of sequences (e.g., two genomes, or raw sequencing reads).
+Our method is robust to input sequences with high repetitiveness.

 This repository builds upon the ideas from [this work](https://github.com/medvedevgroup/Repeat-Aware_Substitution_Rate_Estimator/tree/main), with significant optimizations.
 It enables faster computation of mutation rates (genomic distances) between two whole genomes, leveraging KMC and other mature tools.